 5 For thou hast made him a little lower than the angels, and hast crowned him with glory and honour.

-Their first estate was their exalted position above men, which they surrendered when they became like men.
-Their original habitation was the heavenly, spiritual realm, which they surrendered by the same folly.
+Their first estate was their exalted position above men.
+In becoming like men, they surrendered a higher standing.
+Their original habitation was the heavenly realm, which they lost through the same folly.
 In consequence, they fell under the wrath of God and were enchained in a place of darkness, where they will remain "unto the judgment of the great day."
 The great day is the day of the Lord, the day when God will send plagues on the earth.
 One of these will be a horde of wicked angels released from the bottomless pit (Rev. 9:1-11).